-The Enabling Communities Strategy is about how Suffolk Coastal District Council and Waveney District Council will work with other organisations in East Suffolk to enable local people to do more.
-This means that we will help to make it possible or easy for communities to do what they want to do, rather than doing things ‘to’ or ‘for’ them.
+Our Enabling Communities Strategy sets out how we work with other organisations in East Suffolk to enable local people to do more.
+This means that we help communities to do what they want to do, rather than doing things ‘to’ or ‘for’ them.
 We want communities to take advantage of the positive things (the assets) that already exist within their local area, and not just focus on problems and needs.
 This is called an ‘asset-based’ approach.

 Communities approach us for support with lots of different projects – such as buying and running a community building as a hub for young people, securing a site for affordable homes for local people or setting up a project to support people with dementia and their carers.
-This Strategy shows how the Councils and their partners can help to make these projects, and many more, a reality.
+This strategy shows how we, and our partners can help to make these projects, and many more, a reality.

 We want East Suffolk communities to be vibrant, resilient and able to help themselves.
 A resilient community is strong and quick to recover when things go wrong.